airbus-cyber/iris-httpsend-module/notes/study_for_issue_252.md

 We could still implement an hybrid solution according to the IRIS_AUTHENTICATION_TYPE.
 Implementation for local authentification would not change and only in ldap would the users be created with a lower case login.
 However, we have to keep in mind, that in ldap, users can either be created automatically or by the API.
 So it would make for a more complex implementation (enforcing lower case according to some configuration flags).
 Also the possibility of having the IRIS_AUTHENTICATION_TYPE change during the life of the product can not be entirely excluded.
 This options seems perilous.

+We chose to keep the users case in the database and perform case-insensitive checks/retrieval on the login.

 ## Implementation hints
 Application boundaries:
 * API user creation https://github.com/dfir-iris/iris-web/blob/v2.3.1/source/app/blueprints/manage/manage_users.py#L105